High-dimensional Newey-Powell Test Via Approximate Message Passing: Proofs

-Then, we show that \eqref{eq: lemma 1c relevant} holds for $t_1 = t$ and $t_2 < t$.
+Then, we show that (3.28) holds for $t_1 = t$ and $t_2 < t$.
 By induction hypothesis and the

-The first equality in distribution is obtained by \eqref{eq: equal h in distribution}.
-The second term on the right-hand side of the second equality vanished in the third equality due to the independence of $\tilde{\bm X}^\top m_{k_1, (t)}^\perp$ and $h_{k_2, (t_2+1)}$ (see the argument below \eqref{eq: equal h in distribution} for detail).
-The fourth equivalence in probability holds by induction hypothesis; the fifth equality holds by the definition of $m_{k, (t)}^{\|}$; and the last equality holds by the independence of $m_{k_1, (t)}^\perp$ and $m_{k_2, (t_2)}$ for $t_2 < t$.
+The first equality holds by the independence of $m_{k_1, (t)}^\perp$ and $m_{k_2, (t_2)}$ for $t_2 < t$; the second equality holds by the definition of $m_{k, (t)}^{\|}$; the convergence in probability holds by induction hypothesis; the fourth equality holds since the second term is null due to the independence of $\tilde{\bm X}^\top m_{k_1, (t)}^\perp$ and $h_{k_2, (t_2+1)}$ (see the argument below \eqref{eq: equal h in distribution} for detail); the equality in distribution is obtained by \eqref{eq: equal h in distribution}.

-To complete the proof, we now show that \eqref{eq: lemma 1c relevant} holds for $t_1, t_2 = t$.
+To complete the proof, we now show that (3.28) holds for $t_1, t_2 = t$.
 The proof technique combines \eqref{eq: proof step 2 covariance estimator convergence} and that for $t_1 = t, t_2 < t$.

-The first equivalence in distribution is by \eqref{eq: equal h in distribution}; the third equality is obtained by induction hypothesis.
-By the definition of $m_{k, (t)}^{\|}$, on the right-hand side of the third equality can be rewritten as on the right-hand side of the fourth equality.
-And the convergence in probability holds for
+The first equivalence in distribution is by \eqref{eq: equal h in distribution}.
+The second and third terms on the right-hand side of the second equality vanished in the third equality due to the independence of $\tilde{\bm X}^\top m_{k, (t)}^\perp$ and $h_{k', (r+1)}$, $k, k' = k_1, k_2$, $r=0, \ldots, t$ (see the argument below \eqref{eq: equal h in distribution} for detail).
+We now address the sequence

-on the right-hand side of the third equality; the argument follows exactly \eqref{eq: proof step 2 covariance estimator convergence}.
-The last equality holds by the definition of $m_{k, (t)}$. \end{enumerate} \end{proof}